First of all, I’d like to tell you all how pleased and surprised I am to have been nominated for a Blogger Recognition Award by Thomas of Aspiblog!

 The blog got its name from the fact that I walk the line between autism and multiple other mental illnesses, and sometimes it can be really hard between an autism behavior and an eating disorder behavior.
 Or an autism behavior or an OCD behavior.
 I walk the line, and I try to understand and explain it.

 I have the disability trifecta of chronic illness, mental illness, and autism, and I like to think that I represent all parts of me here.

 Suggestions for New Bloggers

 – Have Fun!
-Seriously, blogging is supposed to fun, and it’s a great opportunity to be creative.
-So write haiku’s about your favorite foods, draw a web comic about your cat, make an infographic about whatever challenge you’re facing.
+Seriously, blogging is supposed to be fun, and it’s a great opportunity to be creative.
+So write haiku’s about your favorite foods, draw awebcomicc about your cat, make an infographic about whatever challenge you’re facing.
 Blogs are a great place to try stuff out, so get out of your comfort zone!

 -Participate in your community!
 Writing is fun by itself, but interacting with other writers makes it even more fun.
 So be social.
 Like and comment on posts that you like.
 Answer questions that bloggers ask, participate in surveys.
 There’s noting more satisfying than seeing parts of yourself others, and a community provides those opportunities!
 Basically what I’m saying is go out there and talk to people, even if it feels awkward, it’s totally worth it.

 I now nominate these 10 awesome bloggers!
 They make up part of the community that I’m so happy to be a part of.

 Thanks again to Thomas for giving me the opportunity to do this, it was really fun!